Dark Mode

 Average mortgage rates below 5% for first time since Truss budget

-Last week, the Bank of England revealed that inflation is expected to rise more than anticipated this year, with 4% in September and then falling to 2% in 2027.
+Last week, the Bank of England revealed that inflation is expected to be higher than anticipated this year, hitting 4% in September before falling back to its 2% target in 2027.

-according to Moneyfacts, which, after the last cut of 4%.
-According to mortgage lender Halifax, average house prices rose by more than £1,000 in July to £298,237 last week.
+Meanwhile, mortgage lender Halifax reported last week that average house prices rose by more than £1,000 in July to £298,237.

 Comment / Reply From